pchiorean/Indentz/README.md

 ### **Setup**

-There are two sets: one related to document preferences, layers, swatches and fonts, and the other to page size and margins.
+There are two sets: one related to document preferences, layers, swatches and fonts, the other to page size and margins.

 #### **Document**